34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – Latissimus Dorsi

 Begin with your hands and knees and gradually bring your hips back so that your forehead touches the floor.
 Widen the knees to improve the stretch in the hips.
-Create an arch with your upper back and rotate your shoulders externally for stretching the chest muscles and lats.
+Create an arch with your upper back and rotate your shoulders externally to stretch the chest muscles and lats.

 Yoga_17_18